 - Blockchain – it is a dedicated register that consists of blocks with transaction lists.
 The blocks form a subsequence that cannot be changed or spoiled.
 Otherwise, the whole currency loses its data.

 - Miners are people who conduct block searches.
 In fact, they conduct transactions and get a reward in the form of cryptocurrency.

 Wallet – it is an application that lets you store cryptocurrency and conduct transactions with it.
 Wallets can be both digital and physical.
 One can use cloud services that protect currency with a password and login or a memory card that activates the wallet only when it is plugged into the device.

 Crypto banking terms

-Getting back to the issue of this post, we must admit that the majority of terms is similar to those used in traditional banking:
+Getting back to the issue of this post, I must admit that the majority of terms are similar to those used in traditional banking:

 - A crypto bank is a platform that conducts traditional banking operations (loaning, money preservation, transfers, exchanges, etc.) with cryptocurrencies.

 - A digital bank is a software or application that lets users commend their bank accounts via devices connected to the Internet.
 As a rule, this term implies operations with fiducial money.

 - Decentralized Finance (DeFi) – it is a sphere of decentralized services related to defi development (including platforms, stocks, and crypto banks) that conduct loaning and depositing on a blockchain basis.